 Paul thanked the many sponsors of the event and commenced the revelry with the draw of six generous door prizes including an overnight stay at Ashford Castle, and a health check for the Mater Private worth €600.
 Angelina Nugent from MWR, who was MC for the occasion, helpfully kept guests up to date with the ongoing match scores between Mayo and Cavan, not to mention Dublin versus Kerry!

 Guests were treated to a pre-dinner sparkling prosecco reception as well as a stylish Concullin Gin Bar, generously sponsored by the Connaught Whiskey Company Limited, before being seated for a sumptuous four-course meal.
 The glittering black tie event included a raffle of over 60 prizes worth well in excess of €10,000 generously donated by businesses in Mayo and Dublin.

 The Association chose Mayo Roscommon Hospice Palliative Care Service as its charity partner for the event.
 Martina Jennings, CEO of Mayo Roscommon Hospice, presented a specially-commissioned moving video that outlined the important work carried out by the hospice and their fundraising goals in building two state-of-the-art palliative care units in both Castlebar and Roscommon Town.
-Martina spoke to Angelina (on the left) about their ongoing work.
+Martina is pictured (left) speaking to Angelina about their ongoing work.